 ||Used to link items that tell about the taxonomy of the content, for example Keywords.

 ||Used to link commercial information to the content item, such as "Payed listing".

 Other types can be added by any bundle.

 Using relations in code

-When using relations in code it is best practice to find linked items by relation type instead of queries on the specific relation.
-By using the type the (admin) user keeps the possibility to change relations, without needs to change the code.
+When using relations in code, it is best practice to find linked items by relation type instead of queries on the specific relation.
+By using the type, the (admin) user keeps the possibility to change relations, without the need to change the code.
 For further reference see the Use relations in code documentation.